Christoffer Boe

 Christoffer Boe (born 1974) is a Danish film director and screenwriter.
-He is an established and well-known not only in Denmark, but all through the world.
-Among his international awards there are FIPRESCI Director of the Year at San Sebastián International Film Festival and Golden Camera at Cannes Film Festival in 2003.
+His awards include the FIPRESCI Director of the Year at San Sebastián International Film Festival and the Golden Camera at Cannes Film Festival in 2003.
 He is also co-founder and director of the film production company AlphaVille Pictures Copenhagen.

 Early life and education

 Boe was born in Rungsted just north of Copenhagen, Denmark.
 After school in Denmark, he went to study the history of cinematography in Indiana University in Bloomington, United States.
 Then, he continued his studies in Copenhagen University.
 In 1997 he decided to go deep into movie making and was accepted at the National Film School of Denmark director's course.
+There, Boe developed a style of movie making and playing with narrative structure.

-During that time he directed a trilogy of short films: Obsession (1999), Virginity (2000) and Anxiety (2001).
+During that time, he directed a trilogy of short films: Obsession (1999), Virginity (2000) and Anxiety (2001).
 They were 20 to 30 minutes long and starred Maria Bonnevie and Nikolaj Lie Kaas.
 They're all basically about a young male being obsessed by a beautiful woman and then being trapped in his own logic of what love is.
 "Anxiety" received the Prix Decouverte de la Critique Francais and was screened in Critic's Week in 2002.

-At that point Boe developed a style of movie making and playing with narrative structure.
 He graduated from the National Film School of Denmark in 2001.

 Career

-After the graduation he is the head of so-called "Hr.
-Boe & Co." team.
-In spite of the fact that their debut was even during studying (Anxiety in 2001), their first feature film Reconstruction released in 2003 has become their first actual collaborative work.

-He was so satisfied with Maria Bonnevie and Nikolaj Lie Kaas playing in his students shorts – so he wrote Reconstruction specifically with them in mind.

-This real debut was well received by critics on international film festivals.

-In 2001 he made 6 episodes (each 10 minutes) of TV series Kissmeyer Basics.
+In 2001, he made 6 episodes (each 10 minutes) of TV series Kissmeyer Basics.

-In 2004 he shot a short film Europe Does Not Exist as part of Visions of Europe with Cecilie Thomsen and Henning Moritzen representing Demark in this Europe Union media project.
+In 2004, he shot a short film Europe Does Not Exist as part of Visions of Europe with Cecilie Thomsen and Henning Moritzen representing Denmark in this European Union media project.

-His fourth feature film – thriller Everything will be Fine was selected for Quinzaine des Réalisateurs (Directors' Fortnight), marking the third Danish film to be selected for 2010 Cannes International Film Festival.
+His fourth feature film– the thriller Everything will be Fine was selected for Quinzaine des Réalisateurs (Directors' Fortnight), marking the third Danish film to be selected for 2010 Cannes International Film Festival.

 Hr.
 Boe & Co.

-Boe is the head of so-called Hr.
-Boe & Co. consisting of a group of filmmakers who gathered together because of a mutual adoration for the perfect frame while studying at the National Film School.
+After graduating from film school, Boe became the head of the Hr.
+Boe & Co. consisting of a group of filmmakers who gathered together because of a mutual adoration for the perfect frame while studying at the National Film School of Denmark.
+In spite of the fact that their debut (Anxiety in 2001) occurred while studying for final exams, their first feature film Reconstruction was released in 2003 and was the team's first actual collaborative work.
+Boe was so satisfied with Maria Bonnevie and Nikolaj Lie Kaas playing in his students shorts – so he wrote Reconstruction specifically with them in mind.